 - How many other contractor clients does the manager look after (over 75 might be pushing it a bit)?

-- Is there some kind of service guarantee, i.e. the accountant will respond to enquiries within x hours?
+- Is there a service guarantee, i.e., will the accountant respond to enquiries within x hours?

 - Is there a money-back guarantee if, for some reason, the service is not up to scratch?